coder-mike/microvium/doc/native-host/memory-usage.md

   - **GC temporary memory**: The GC algorithm copies all live objects to a new virtual heap, and so it temporarily doubles the amount of RAM needed by the VM.
 See [here](https://coder-mike.com/2020/07/new-garbage-collector/#the-new-garbage-collector).

 Allocations in the heap incur additional memory overhead of 2 bytes per allocation, plus 10 bits per byte of heap memory at collection time.
 For example, a heap of 800 Bytes will require up to 1000 B of temporary space during a garbage collection cycle.

-## Microvium Engine

-The Microvium engine is provided as C code ([microvium.c](https://github.com/coder-mike/microvium/blob/master/native-vm/microvium.c)) and takes in the order of 16 kB of ROM on a microcontroller when compiled, depending on the compilation settings and architecture.

 ## Bytecode